“One Ring to rule them all, One Ring to find them,

 I recently lost my wedding ring.
 I had it one night at a networking event in Dallas.
 The next morning I worked out and left my ring (I thought) on the nightstand since I don’t wear my ring to the gym.

 Then, a day or so later, when we were going somewhere, it was nowhere to be seen.

 I searched high and low for it, emptying drawers, looking under the bed, and checking the crack between the carpet and the baseboards.
 You name it, I checked.

 It went to the land of lost socks.
 It’s frolicking with all of those single socks that disappeared from your dryer.

-Either that, or it’s in the bottom of the river waiting for Gollum to find it.
+Either that or it’s at the bottom of the river waiting for Gollum to find it.

 In either case, it’s not on my finger, where it should be.

 I say sort of.
 I didn’t have a job.
-I was a full time student.
-Therefore, I had no income, so it wasn’t really possible to buy a ring based on earnings.
+I was a full-time student.
+Therefore, I had no income, so it wasn’t really possible to buy one ring based on earnings.
 But, I was about to be an intern at an Atlanta law firm, so I spent about 1/12 of what I was going to earn that summer.